akshayabalan/Servo-Tendon-Arm/README.md

 ## Demonstration

-A demonstration video can be added here in the future.
+A demonstration video will be added here in the future.

 For now, the repository contains photographs showing the mechanical prototype, tendon mechanism, electronics, and integrated system.